Walliiee/Walliiee/README.md

 ![Walliiee](https://github.com/user-attachments/assets/5173e146-1539-4ff9-aa8b-d746b3d2b5b0)
-# Hola, Mike, Mickey, Michael, Hulk, Thor, Walliiee or whatever suit you 👋
+# Hola Mike, Mickey, Michael, Hulk, Thor, Walliiee or whatever suit you 👋

 If you're reading this, it's too late.
 **Great Listener, Always Curious, Challenge Seeker**

 Prior to December 2024, I hadn't built anything and only had a foundational knowledge of software development and design.
 Now I build stuff and I learn every darn day - and it's exactly how I want it to be.

+> “Much to learn, he still has.”
+> – *Yoda*

 ## ✨ About Me
 My Age: 31 years, 7 months, 27 days, 1031 minutes or is it really??